Italian Somaliland: Italian colonial development (1920-1936)

 In 1926, the agricultural colony of Villaggio Duca degli Abruzzi comprised 16 villages, with some 3,000 Somali and 200 Italian inhabitants, and was connected by a 114 km new railway to Mogadishu.
 Italian colonial policy followed two principles in Italian Somaliland: preservation of the dominant clan and ethnic configurations and respect for Islam as the territory's religion.

+The fascist government of Italy main goal was to colonise Italian Somalia's southern tribes and northern Muslims sultanates.
+After the end of the Dervish war, this event altered Italy's approach to the colony.
+The fascist government ordered occupation of all Somalia by force through the Royal Corps of Colonial Troops, which led to armed resistance movements across the country.
+Following a two year long Somali resistance, in late 1927 Italy finally extended authority across the entire territory.
 In 1928, the Italian authorities built the Mogadishu Cathedral (Cattedrale di Mogadiscio).
 It was constructed in a Norman Gothic style, based on the Cefalù Cathedral in Cefalù, Sicily.
-Following its establishment, Crown Prince Umberto II made his first publicized visit to Mogadishu.
+Following its establishment, Umberto, Prince of Piedmont, the heir apparent to the Italian throne, made his first publicized visit to Mogadishu.
 To commemorate the visit, the Arch of Umberto was constructed.
 The arch was built at the center of Mogadishu Garden.
 The Mogadishu International Airport was constructed that same year.
 The facility was regarded as one of the finest in the region.

 In the early 1930s, the new Italian Governors, Guido Corni and Maurizio Rava, started a policy of assimilation of the Somalis.
-Many Somalis were enrolled in the Italian colonial troops, and thousands of Italian colonists moved to live in Mogadishu.
+Many Somalis were enrolled in the Italian colonial army, and thousands of Italian colonists moved to live in Mogadishu.
 The city grew in size and some small manufacturing companies opened up.
-The Italians also settled in agricultural areas around the capital, such as Jowhar and Janale (Genale).
+The Italians also settled in agricultural areas around the capital, such as Jowhar and Janale.

 In 1930, there were 22,000 Italians living in Italian Somaliland, representing 2% of the territory's population.
 The majority resided in the capital Mogadishu, with other Italian communities concentrated in Jowhar, Adale (Itala), Janale, Jamame and Kismayo.

-In October 1934, Crown Prince Umberto II made his second publicized visit to Italian Somaliland.
-King Victor Emmanuel III would also travel to the territory, arriving on 3 November that same year, accompanied by Emilio de Bono, after a non-stop flight from Rome.
-They were welcomed by the Governor Maurizio Rava and other colonial administrators.
-The King then traveled to Villabruzzi on 5 November and then returned to Mogadishu, where he celebrated his 65th birthday on 11 November.
-Following his visit to Italian Somaliland, new maps and 14 stamps were published.
-To commemorate his visit, an Arch of Triumph was constructed in Mogadishu in 1934.